A Sense of Place: Human Geography in the Early Childhood Classroom

 Vergeront, J. 2013.
 “Place Matters.”
 Museum Notes (blog). http://museumnotes.blogspot.com/2013/07/place-matters.html.

 Photograph: Susan Woog Wagner / © NAEYC

-Sue Mankiw, EdD, is an associate professor and director of the early childhood undergraduate program at William Paterson University, in Wayne, New Jersey.
-Her research focuses on teacher education and using read-alouds to support the exploration of equity and diversity issues. email@example.com
+Sue Mankiw, EdD, is a professor and program director of early childhood education at William Paterson University's College of Education in Wayne, New Jersey.
+Her research focuses on application of disability studies in teacher education.
+For many years, Sue has been a consulting editor for Young Children. [email protected]